danbev/learning-ai/notes/llm-chain.md

     limit: u32,
 }
 ```
-So we have query string and a limit for the number of results to return?
+So we have query string and a limit for the number of results to return.

 The output of the tool is:
 ```rust